 You have a few options when it comes to dealing with trigger foods.

-- You can reduce the portion size of the trigger food rather than avoiding it all together.
+- You can reduce the portion size of the trigger food rather than avoiding it altogether.
 Reducing the portion size may decrease the amount of symptoms you experience and make eating more enjoyable.

 - You can swap out the trigger food for a better tolerated alternative that is just as satisfying.